johandersson/.LOG-hog/src/help.md

 - **Quick Entry**: Add notes instantly with automatic timestamps.
 - **Single-Instance Enforcement**: Only one instance of the application can run at a time to prevent conflicts.
 - **Right-Click Menu in Log Entries**: Right-click on any log entry to access options like copying to clipboard, deleting, or editing the date and time.
 - **Encryption**: Secure your log file with AES encryption.
-Enable via File > Settings, set a strong password, and backup your data.
+Enable via Settings tab, set a strong password, and backup your data.
 The password is required on startup and is never stored on disk.
+- **Manual Lock/Unlock**: Instantly lock your encrypted log file for security, clearing all data from memory and disabling all operations.
+Unlock by clicking the button and re-entering your password.
+- **Backup and Restore**: Easily backup your log file with encryption preservation.
+Backups are filtered to show only LogHog files.
+- **Performance Optimizations**: Streaming I/O for non-encrypted logs reduces memory usage for large files.
+- **Window Close Confirmation**: When closing the application, choose to lock the file or exit completely for added security.

 ## Keyboard Shortcuts:
 - **Ctrl+S** — Save a new entry
 - **Ctrl+R** — Refresh the log list to reflect external changes
 - **Ctrl+N** — Quickly add a short note, when starting the app the big text area is focused for quick entry, but CTRL+N you can use anywhere in the file to add a quick note.
-- **Ctrl+F** — Focus the search bar to quickly find entries.
+- **Ctrl+F** — Open advanced search dialog to find entries with options for whole word, case sensitivity, and match navigation.

 ## Filter entries in the Log Entries tab.
 - **Search Bar**: Find specific entries by keywords.